Many of us are familiar with the idea of the Functioning Alcoholic.

 The popular notion of an alcoholic is a person who is ‘down and out’.
 This is the alcoholic in the ‘chronic’ or ‘severe’ phase of the disorder.
 However the disorder may be progressing slowly while the person continues to go about daily life; hence the term ‘functioning alcoholic’.

-A man or woman who, contrary to popular stereotypes about addicts, manages to hold down a job, pay their rent, and otherwise maintain the appearance of a life unblemished by addiction problems.
+They are a man or woman who – contrary to popular stereotypes – manages to hold down a job, pay their rent, and otherwise maintain the appearance of a life unblemished by addiction problems.

 Understanding how this type of addiction functions is important.
 Because high-functioning alcohol addiction can be just as damaging to the abuser and their loved ones as very transparent and noticeable alcohol addiction.

 A functioning alcoholic is likely to be middle aged and educated, with a successful career and married with a family instead of destitute, desolate and alone.
 Friends and families may not recognise that a problem with drinking even exists.

 Functional alcoholics may go to work all day, go to the gym after work, and then go home and down a bottle or two of wine or excessive spirits.
 Family members may take this as normal behaviour.
 Since the person is not having problems fulfilling work or familial obligations, they must be OK.

 Functional alcoholics may not even drink every day, but instead engage in frequent episodes of binge or heavy drinking every few days.